brief-ds/brief-ds.github.io/_posts/2025-07-14-arm64-ldr-and-str.md

 ```

-So at address 0x004100c8 is some content 0x05000000, at the next address which would be 0x004100c8 + 0x00000004 = 0x004100cc is some content 0x06000000.
-For what we explained about endianness, that would be heximal number 0x6, or decimal number 6.
+So at the address 0x004100c8 is stored some content 0x05000000.
+The next address would be 0x004100c8 + 0x00000004 = 0x004100cc, and 0x06000000 is stored there.
+For what we have explained about endianness, that would be hexadecimal number 0x6, equivalent to decimal number 6.

 ## STR (store register)
 STR stores the content in a register to a specified address.
 The ARM64 code is not much different from the ARM32 one in Laurie's lesson.